 Through a pre-existing relationship between the Guided Solutions Leadership Team and the newly appointed CEO of an ambitious Nordic start-up, we were instructed to build a direct sales team across Key Western European markets including Netherlands, Germany, UK, Norway, Denmark & Sweden.

-The company, based out of Finland had developed a highly novel technology with potentially disruptive application centred on the Orthopaedic, Traumatology and Rehabilitation space.
-The technology had been originally developed by two Phd research students out of the University of Helsinki.
+The company, based out of Finland, had developed a highly novel technology with potentially disruptive application centred on the Orthopaedic, Traumatology and Rehabilitation space.
+The technology had been originally developed by two PhD research students out of the University of Helsinki.

 The first challenge of the recruitment campaign was to identify individuals in each of the localities who could understand and reflect the regional attitudes of the specific customer base.
-All individuals who could potentially fit this mould then had to be cross-referenced with the overarching requirement that the company had for a fairly aggressive expansion of sales in order to satisfy Venture Capital investors and other important timelines.
+All individuals who could potentially fit this mould then had to be cross-referenced with the overarching requirement that the company had for a fairly aggressive expansion of sales in order to satisfy Venture Capital investors and important timelines.

 Each market represented a variation from the next and slightly different criteria had to be followed to match what the client required from each region.
 Quite logically, our search began within the two monoliths already dominating the market.
 We then expanded our search outwards to cover individuals within the clinical setting of the product who had a commercial aspect but potentially from a different area.